joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/capabilities-example-detecting-system-capabilities.md

 out unwanted values.
 In this application, we are interested only in String or Boolean values, and other data types (such as functions or arrays) are ignored.
 Each String or Boolean value in the navigator object is appended to the `tempArr` array.
-Next, the browser’s screen object is looped over using a `for..in` loop, and each numeric value is added to the `tempArr` array.
+Next, the browser's screen object is looped over using a `for..in` loop, and each numeric value is added to the `tempArr` array.
 Finally, the temporary array is converted into a string using the `Array.join()` method.
 The array uses an ampersand (&) as a delimiter, which allows ActionScript to